apache/carbondata/docs/sdk-guide.md

 /**
 * Closes the pagination reader, drops the cache and snapshot.
 * Need to build reader again if the files need to be read again.
-* Suggest to call this when new files are added in the folder.
+* call this when the all pagination queries are finished and can the drop cache.
 *
 * @throws IOException
 */